0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

 Decoding that string using cyberchef, we get some data that shows it's a rar file.
 ![]({{site.baseurl}}/assets/2021-08-01%2001_21_02-Window.png)

-Downloading that file and bruteforcing its password "which is sage123", and we are able to extract the flag.
+Downloading that file and bruteforcing its password, which is ```sage123```, and we are able to extract the flag.

 ![]({{site.baseurl}}/assets/2021-08-01 01_23_23-Window.png)